assiro/uub-operative-system/README.md

-# PETALINUX distribution for UUB by LECCE WP1
+# Firmware distribution for UUB by LECCE WP1

-UUB Firmware distribution (not official version)
+UUB Petalinux System and applications (not official distribution)

 This version of linux for zynq 7020 is developed from vivado project dedicated for UUB.